-Along with swallowing problems, you may experience other nutritional challenges.
+You may also experience other nutritional challenges.
 At more advanced stages of COPD, it takes more energy to breathe.
-It can be hard to eat enough to meet your needs.
+It can be hard to eat enough to meet your nutritional needs.

-Dysphagia is the medical term for having difficulty with swallowing.
 Although swallowing is a complex process, much of the time, it happens automatically.
-There are many things that need to work just right for a typical swallow to happen.
+Many things need to work just right for a typical swallow to happen.

-The acts of breathing and swallowing share some parts but they can’t happen at the same time.
+The acts of breathing and swallowing share some parts, but they can’t happen simultaneously.

-There are two tubes that travel down your throat and into your chest.
+Two tubes travel down your throat and into your chest.
 One is the trachea, where air travels to get to your lungs.
 The other is the esophagus, which brings food and fluids into your stomach.

 A small flap of cartilage called the epiglottis helps ensure that food and fluids go the right way.
 The epiglottis closes over your larynx during swallowing.
 This prevents food or fluids from getting into your lungs.

 Many people with COPD breathe more rapidly.
 When the lungs can’t get enough oxygen, breathing may be more shallow and rapid.
-With less time between breaths, there’s less opportunity for a brief pause to safely swallow.
+With less time between breaths, there’s less opportunity for a brief pause to swallow safely.

 The bronchi lead to your lungs.
 Inside the lungs, the bronchi divide into smaller pathways called bronchioles.
 At the end of the bronchioles are tiny air sacs called alveoli.
 The alveoli are the site where oxygen can enter the bloodstream.

-A study looked at changes in the trachea when breathing in compared to breathing out.
-In someone without COPD, the trachea stays about the same size and shape.
-In people with COPD, the trachea gets
+Researchers found that, in people without COPD, the trachea is about the same size and shape during inhalation and exhalation.
+In people with COPD, the trachea narrows during exhalation.

-It’s thought that the cartilage that makes up the trachea is weaker in someone with COPD.
-Narrowing of the trachea was seen in people with COPD whether their condition was stable or was in a flare-up.
-In this study, that happened in
+It’s thought that the cartilage that makes up the trachea is weaker in people with COPD.

 The trachea also gets more inflamed if you have a respiratory infection.
 Inflammation can narrow airways and increase the production of mucus.